albert-carreras/habby-web/docs/user-flows/daily-checkin.md

 ## Overview

-The daily check-in is the most frequent user journey in Habby.
+The daily check-in is the most frequent user journey in habby.
 This flow enables users to record their daily reflections, track habits, and optionally add photos to capture moments.

 ## Flow Diagram